learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - "Accepted but hidden" sections are listed as "Rejected" in teacher registration.
 - When checking out all students in the checkout module, a random student is then selected and shown after the confirmation page.
 - "Rejected" classes aren't shown on /teacherreg or /userview.
-- Students on the section attendance page are not sorted alphabetically.
 - Survey questions and results are very squished on the webapp.
 - Multiple users taking attendance at the same time can cause the section attendance to break or behave unexpectedly.